tzapu/WiFiManager/README.md

 You can set a custom IP for both AP (access point, config mode) and STA (station mode, client mode, normal project state)

 ##### Custom Access Point IP Configuration
 This will set your captive portal to a specific IP should you need/want such a feature.
-Add the following snippet before `autoConnect()`
+Add the following snippet before `startConfigPortal()`
 ```cpp
 //set custom ip for portal
 wifiManager.setAPStaticIPConfig(IPAddress(10,0,1,1), IPAddress(10,0,1,1), IPAddress(255,255,255,0));